 Many people advocate letting the Kefir breathe.
 There is no need for this.
 I seal the container because I have had the experience of cross-contamination and had to throw out a batch of grains and start again.
 I close the lid and just burp the bottle ( open and close the lid) after 12 hours.

 Since using a lid, I have not experienced cross-pollination.

 This process will have to be repeated every two days until the end product is as you desire it. this can take up to 30 days for frozen or dehydrated grains.

-For for grains that were in production and not Dehydrated, this could take up to a week, but generally they produce withing a day or three.
+For grains that were in production and not Dehydrated, this could take up to a week, but generally, they produce within a day or three.

 Enjoy Your Kefir

 All that is now left is to wait until your kefir is ready and then enjoy.